icebert04/icebert04.github.io/_posts/2019-7-6-what-do-you-do-on-the-internet.md

 How's it going?
 What have you've been doing lately?

 I'm sure, wherever you are, you are either now on Facebook or on YouTube.
 Perhaps more than you can ever imagine.
 I don't blame you.
 I too consume Facebook and YouTube every single day.

 But that is not the only thing I do.
 I used the Internet wisely.
 For my benefit and hopefully for the benefit of others.

 Let me explain further...

 Do you know that I also used...

-1. ) PAYPAL
+1.) **PAYPAL**
 => Yes, that's correct.
 I set in motion this platform regularly to collect my payment from my overseas clients.
 For those who didn't know, I am a Full Stack Developer and I build & maintain Web Apps for my clients.
 Paypal is one medium that I used to get my earnings from my work.

 2.)
 LINKEDIN